cockroachdb/docs/src/current/cockroachcloud/network-authorization.md

 `https://cockroachlabs.cloud/cluster/{ your cluster UUID}/networking`

 You can add up to 20 IP addresses to your allowlist.
-If your application servers’ IP addresses are not static, or you want to limit your cluster's exposure to the public network, you can connect to your {{ site.data.products.dedicated }} clusters using VPC Peering or AWS PrivateLink instead.
+If your application servers’ IP addresses are not static, or you want to limit your cluster's exposure to the public network, you can use VPC Peering or AWS PrivateLink instead (Dedicated clusters only).

 Refer to: